1. Program Overview

 - Study must be undertaken face-to-face (not online).

 - Applicants’ home universities must agree to grant full-time academic credit towards a Bachelor or Honours Degree for the classes undertaken at the Host Institution.

 - Applicants may propose overseas study that will provide whole or partial credit towards a Concurrent Diploma.

 - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location.

-- Favourable consideration during the selection process will be given to applicants seeking longer-term study.
+- Favourable consideration during the selection process will be given to applicants seeking longer-term study and Language Training.

 - An Internship is a professional work experience in which a student has learning goals relevant to their academic qualification and professional development.
-Internships can include clinical placements or practicums.
+Internships can include clinical placements, practicums or artist residencies.

 - A Mentorship is a developmental relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person, relevant to work, career, or professional development.